intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Overview.md

 ![Devices metamodel](../images/DevicesMetamodel.png)
 ### Dataset Types

-- **monitoring data** - time-series datasets collected through a recurring schedule.
-Typically the data consists of device metrics streamed from a device controller (BBC) or device gateway (EHub) in near-real-time.
-The data is appended to a persistent log and is never modified.
+- **monitoring data** - infinite and unordered time-series data collected through a recurring schedule.
+Typically this dataset consists of device metrics streamed by a device controller (BBC) or a device gateway (EHub), in near-real-time.
+However some data may be delayed or arrive out-of-order with data from other devices in the same location; often due to poor connectivity seen in remote locations, or lack of system availability due to maintenance etc. The data is appended to a persistent log and is never modified.

 - **transaction data** - these datasets contain business transactions including data inserts and updates.
 The data is changed (created or modified) based on a business events such as procurement, installation, and servicing.
 The data is typically sent through the Sales Portal app when a transaction is completed, or periodically (e.g. twice a day) through a data file for batch update.
 As the data is replicated and therefore latent, it can not be used in time-critical processes which depend on data consistency, such as real-time analytics or time-window based data aggregation.